 Cramp bark – High bush Cranberry

 Related to the showy snowball bush and black hawthorn, cramp bark reduces spasms and relaxes the nerves, while lowering blood pressure.
-If you don’t have access to cramp bark, the inner bark of the black hawthorn (Viburnum prunifolium also called Cratageus Douglasii, in older field guides) can be used in its place.
+If you don’t have access to cramp bark, the inner bark of black haw (Viburnum prunifolium) or the inner bark of black hawthorn (Cratageus Douglasii) can be used in its place.
 The native high bush cranberry, hardy to zone 2, can be found growing in damp, shaded areas throughout the colder regions of North America.

 Valerian root is a relaxant and nervine that lowers blood pressure and reduces spasming.
 But it’s not for everyone.
 Michael Moore in Medicinal Plants of the Pacific West tells us that “Valerian stimulates digestive function, increases the depth and efficiency of respiration, slows and strengthens the pulse, and sedates the brain.
 It is a tonic sedative.”(250).
 However, those who have a lot of adrenaline and cortisone stress in their bodies, with cardiac excess, and a challenging intestinal tract will find valerian accentuates the functions that are already in excess leaving the person with both sedation and physical stimulation.
 If that’s you – this is not your herb.